Mar 07, 2020 at 1:00 PM

 Masters Women Record: Suzanne Starks (54) 2:59:43.42

-Cedar Ridge Nature Preserve makes for a fun filled challenging but beautiful run.
+Cedar Ridge Nature Preserve makes for a fun-filled challenging and beautiful run.
 You will run on a variety of trails from mulch, solid rock, gravel, dirt, steps made of dirt or rock, and wooden bridges over small creeks.
 The trails are a series of switch backs, some flat areas, and some straight up and downs, with some wide trails and some narrow.
 The area is wooded, with small streams and creeks through-out.
 There is also a large pond, a lookout tower, and a birdwatching hut.
-The race is noted to be the one of the toughest trail races in the Dallas/North Texas Area.
+The race is noted to be the one of the toughest trail races in the Dallas/North Texas Area and is very popular with running clubs and runners.

 *Walk Up Registration is Available also